 The goal of this section is to analyze the challenges raised by the application of these methods on this specific example and extrapolate these findings for the entire class of autonomous safety-critical systems, of which the example system is an instance.
-The issues posed by design-time verification are discussed in Section 3.9.1, while the problems raised by runtime verification are presented in Section 3.9.2.
+The issues posed by design-time verification are discussed in Section 3.9.1, while the challenges raised by system testing verification are presented in Section 3.9.2.